c4spar/cliffy-manual/flags/parse_options.md

 ## Flags

 By default the `parseFlags` method parses all flags and tries to autodetect the type.
-With the `flags` options you can specify an Array of flags options.
+With the `flags` option you can specify an Array of flag options.
 If the `flags` option is set the `parseFlags` method will throw an error for all unknown or invalid flags.
 You can find a list of all possible flag options [here](./flag_options.md).